pshah116/pshah116/README.md

 Outcome: Developed a dashboard and video walkthrough with actionable strategies to reduce return rates and enhance customer experience.

-## Feel free to check my repository for the full list of my completed projects!!
+## Feel free to check my repository for a full list of my completed projects!!